google-research/neuralgcm/docs/index.md

-We would love to support training, modifying and fine-tuning NeuralGCM models, but with the present codebase based on Haiku and [Gin](https://github.com/google/gin-config) this much trickier than it needs to be.
+We would love to support training, modifying and fine-tuning NeuralGCM models, but with the present codebase based on Haiku and [Gin](https://github.com/google/gin-config) this is much trickier than it needs to be.
 We are currently (in May 2024) refactoring the modeling code to improve usability -- stay tuned!

 ## Contents